The Practical Nursing Program offers a full-time day, part-time day (starting odd years), and part-time evening program (starting even years).

 Applicants interested in applying for admissions must:

-Completed applications will be reviewed by the Admissions Committee with priority given to in-district, qualified candidates.
+Completed applications will be reviewed by the Admissions Committee and/or Program Administrator with priority given to in-district, qualified candidates.

 Applications are reviewed and evaluated using the following criteria:

 TEAS VI Score Rubric …………………25 points

 Interview Rubric………………………..30 points